Last Updated on January 1, 2023

 - Thin casing

-The Maxxis Snyper is your best bet if you’re looking for a 24-inch tire.
-This is ideal for commuter mountain bikes.
+The Maxxis Snyper is your best bet if you’re looking for a 24-inch mountain bike tire.
+This is ideal for commuters.
 It also fits well on children’s MTBs because of its small size.

 But don’t take this lightly because it has the same folding and dual compound feature as Maxxis’s other tires.